tyknkd/flashcard-app/PAGE_TESTING.md

     * Available
         * Home
         * All decks/Filter Page
-        * Indivigual Decks Interacting Page <---- THIS IS THE PAGE
+        * Individual Decks Interacting Page <---- THIS IS THE PAGE
     * Available If Logged In
         * Personal Deck Page
         * Personal Deck Creation/Editing Page